 A sales and marketing program will promote assessed businesses as tourist, meeting, and event destinations.
-The sales and marketing program will have a central theme of promoting Ventura County West as a desirable place for overnight visits.
+The sales and marketing program will have a central theme of promoting Oxnard as a desirable place for overnight visits.
 The program will have the goal of increasing overnight visitation and room night sales at assessed businesses, and may include the following activities:

-- Internet marketing efforts to increase awareness and optimize internet presence to drive overnight visitation and room sales to assessed businesses; - Print ads in magazines and newspapers targeted at potential visitors to drive overnight visitation and room sales to assessed businesses; - Television ads targeted at potential visitors to drive overnight visitation and room sales to assessed businesses; - Radio ads targeted at potential visitors to drive overnight visitation and room sales to assessed businesses; - Attendance of trade shows to promote assessed businesses; - Sales blitzes for assessed businesses; - Familiarization tours of assessed businesses; - Preparation and production of collateral promotional materials such as brochures, flyers and maps featuring assessed businesses; - Attendance of professional industry conferences and affiliation events to promote assessed businesses; - Lead generation activities designed to attract tourists and group events to assessed businesses; - Director of Sales and General Manager meetings to plan and coordinate tourism promotion efforts for assessed businesses: - Education of hospitality staff on service and safety (related to alcohol and food) designed to create a visitor experience that will bring repeat visits to assessed businesses; and - Education of lodging business management and the owners' association on marketing strategies best suited to meet assessed business's needs.
+- Internet marketing efforts to increase awareness and optimize internet presence to drive overnight visitation and room sales to assessed businesses; - Print ads in magazines and newspapers, television ads, and radio ads targeted at potential visitors to drive overnight visitation and room sales to assessed businesses; - Attendance of trade shows to promote assessed businesses; - Sales blitzes for assessed businesses; - Familiarization tours of assessed businesses; - Preparation and production of collateral promotional materials such as visitor guides, brochures, flyers and maps featuring assessed businesses; - Sponsorship of local events and festivals that drive overnight visitations and room sales to assessed businesses; - Attendance of professional industry conferences and affiliation events to promote assessed businesses; - Lead generation activities designed to attract tourists and group events to assessed businesses; - Brand-centric visitor services training program for both public and private sector staff; - Kiosk improvements including new technology-driven visitor information enhancements; - Development of Return on Investment (ROI) analysis on the effectiveness of OTMD funds, feasibility studies, and/or economic impact reports to improve effectiveness and increase overnight visitation at assessed businesses; - Strategic advertising and marketing agency support to promote assessed businesses; - Director of Sales and General Manager meetings to plan and coordinate tourism promotion efforts for assessed businesses; and - Development and maintenance of a website designed to promote assessed businesses.